shirtsgroup/scalems_optimizedg/README.md

 # scalems_optimizedg
-Files for test of optimizing dg
+Files for test of optimizing dg and other examples